Random games from my collection:

 , great gameplay but I was always left feeling empty and a bit mathy at the end).

-Lastly and perhaps most importantly I am a proud father of two daughters, the oldest just starting to like to play games occasionally.
+Lastly and perhaps most importantly I am a proud father of three daughters, the oldest just starting to like to play games occasionally.
 I love music, poetry, photography and the outdoors (in addition to games of course).
 I work as a scientist/consultant by day and father by night, striving to rid the world of game geek aversion.
 I love my patient wife very much and love that gaming is a way for us to spend more quality time together.